 Management Discussion and Analysis

-As required under regulation 34(2)(e) of the Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 Management Discussionand Analysis comprising an overview of the financial results operations / performance andthe future prospects of the Company forms part of the Annual Report.
+As required under regulation 34(2)(e) of the Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 Management Discussionand Analysis comprising an financial overview of the results operations / performance andthe future prospects of the Company forms part of the Annual Report.

 Share Capital / Finance

 As on March 31 2022 the issued subscribed and paid up share capital of your Companystood at Rs.37750000/- comprising 37750000 Equity shares of Re.1/- each.
-The companyhas not issued shares with differential voting rights nor granted stock options nor sweatequity shares.
-As on March 31 2016 none of the Directors of the Company hold shares ofthe Company.

-The Consolidated Financial Statement of your Company for the financial year 2015-16are prepared in compliance with applicable provisions of the Companies Act 2013Accounting Standards and Listing Regulations.
+The Consolidated Financial Statement of your Company for the financial year 2021-2022are prepared in compliance with applicable provisions of the Companies Act 2013Accounting Standards and Listing Regulations.
 The Consolidated Financial Statements havebeen prepared on the basis of audited financial statements of the Company and itssubsidiaries as approved by their respective Board of Directors.

 Internal financial controls